ngrootscholten/threadline/docs/IMPLEMENTATION_PLAN.md

 **Prompt Template**:
 ```
-You are an expert code reviewer focused on: {expert_name}
+You are a code quality checker focused on: {expert_name}

 Expert Guidelines:
 {expert_content}